 The 401(k) plan (technically, a qualified profit-sharing plan with a cash or deferred feature) is a popular retirement savings vehicle for small businesses.
 With a 401(k) plan, employees can make pre-tax

 You can also make employer contributions to your 401(k) plan — either matching contributions or discretionary profit-sharing contributions.
-Combined employer and employee contributions for any employee in 2020 can't exceed the lesser of $57,000 (plus catch-up contributions of up to $6,500 if your employee is age 50 or older; up from $56,000 and $6,000, respectively, in 2019) or 100% of the employee's compensation.
+Combined employer and employee contributions for any employee in 2022 can't exceed the lesser of $61,000, up from $58,000 in 2021 (plus catch-up contributions of up to $6,500 if your employee is age 50 or older) or 100% of the employee's compensation.
 In general, each employee with a year of service is eligible to receive employer contributions, but you can require two years of service if your contributions are immediately vested.

 401(k) plans are required to perform somewhat complicated testing each year to make sure benefits aren't disproportionately weighted toward higher paid employees.
 However, you don't have to perform discrimination testing if you adopt a "safe harbor" 401(k) plan.
 With a safe harbor 401(k) plan, you generally have to either match your employees' contributions (100% of employee deferrals up to 3% of compensation, and 50% of deferrals between 3% and 5% of compensation), or make a fixed contribution of 3% of compensation for all eligible employees, regardless of whether they contribute to the plan.
 Your contributions must be fully vested.